pitfail/pitfail-reports/report1/report1.rst

         regarding its change), and the overall value of the portfolio (also with some statistical information regarding changes over time).
-The actor desires this information to make decisions regarding what their next interaction with the system should be. : they use this info to decide to sell stock they have or buy an increased number of shares of stock they have).
+The actor desires this information to make decisions regarding what their next interaction with the system should be.
+They use this info to decide to sell stock they have or buy an increased number of shares of stock they have).